1975 Indianapolis 500: Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
-Longtime Indy fixture Jim McKay sat out the broadcast for one year and was replaced by announcer Keith Jackson.
+Longtime Indy fixture Jim McKay sat out the broadcast as he was attending his Daughter's graduation and was replaced by announcer Keith Jackson.
 McKay was sent on other assignments in the 1975 season, including the 1975 Monaco Grand Prix.
 Jackie Stewart returned to serve as analyst after missing the 1974 race.
 Stewart covered both Monaco and Indianapolis.
 Sam Posey, who served as analyst in 1974, was moved to the pit area.

 The broadcast has re-aired on ESPN Classic since May 2011.